VestOfHolding/SuperMarioPartyDice/README.md

 This project is for recreating the boards and character dice of Super Mario Party, and running simulations on those boards to learn all kinds of fun statistical things about the game such as:
 * Min, average, and max coins gained during any single game.
 * Min, average, and max distance gone during any single game.
+* Min, average, and max stars gained during any single game.
 * All of the above per the number of allies gained during that game.
 * How frequently that number of allies was able to be gained.
 * Min, average, and max of which turn each amount of allies was able to be gained.